dm/semver-resource/README.md

 * `depth`: *Optional.* If a positive integer is given, shallow clone the repository using the --depth option.

-* `commit_message`: *Optional.* If specified overides the default commit message with the one provided.
+* `commit_message`: *Optional.* If specified overrides the default commit message with the one provided.
 The user can use %version% and %file% to get them replaced automatically with the correct values.

 ### `s3` Driver